salcedoe/MtMdocs/docs/imageProcessing/ImageRegionProcessing.md

 ### Important Terminology

-- **Region Properties**: The properties of said regions.
+- **Region Properties**: The properties of connected-components or masks.
 Examples include area, count, roundness, etc.

 ### Stuff you should read